 2. Higher Indifference Curves Are Preferred to Lower Ones

 Consumers will always prefer a higher indifference curve to a lower one.
 This is due to the basic economic assumption that “more is always better“.
 Think about it if someone were to ask you if you wanted a free slice of pizza or an entire pizza for free, what would you say?
 Who says no to free pizza, right?
 Now, of course, it’s not always that simple, but in basic economic theory, we can assume that consumers have a preference for larger quantities.
-This is reflected in the indifference curves.
+This is reflected graphically in the indifference map.
 The higher the indifference curves are, the larger the quantities of both goods.
-And thus, the more preferable the indifference curve becomes.
-Check out the illustration below to see this.
+And thus, the more preferable the curve becomes.

 3. Indifference Curves Cannot Intersect